Bruno Lüdke: Controversy and question of innocence

 The 50-odd crime scenes showed no similarities in modus operandi, signature, or motive.
 No fingerprints were ever found, and no evidence against Lüdke has ever been presented.
 Attempts at reopening the case by members of the Kriminalrat (Detective Major) Faulhaber yielded no results.
 The true nature of the 51 murders remains unsolved.

 Former Dutch police chief Jan Blaauw investigated original police reports and found them to be inconclusive, incoherent, and vague.
 He also expressed his disbelief that a semi-illiterate, who once got caught stealing a chicken, could evade authorities for nearly 20 years, let alone get away with murder.
 Blaauw also proved that Lüdke could not have committed many of the crimes across Germany logistically.

 The opinion of Lüdke as a murderer persisted until the 1990s.
 Today, most historians believe Lüdke to be the victim of a frame-up, carried out by an ambitious Kriminalkommissar (Detective Captain) Franz, the heavily censored Reichskriminalpolizeiamt, and the Nazi government, which saw people with intellectual disabilities as inferior and welcomed scapegoats.

 Film adaption

-A 1957 film directed by Robert Siodmak, Nachts, wenn der Teufel kam (English-language title The Devil Strikes at Night), dubbed Lüdke as one of Germany's worst serial killers.
+A 1957 film directed by Robert Siodmak, The Devil Strikes at Night, dubbed Lüdke as one of Germany's worst serial killers.
 The successful film won the German Film Award for Best Fiction Film and received a nomination for the Academy Award for Best Foreign Language Film.